run-until-caught/Run-Until-Caught-Development/README.md

 "Run until caught" is a throw away phrase often used in jest.
 It is a way to refer to people who want to get things done, or at least further along, than is typical given the process rich environment they work within and are willing and capable of safely bending the rules a little.
 Here we attempt to write down what might be included in a formal definition of "Run Until Caught" development.

 #### Users of Run Until Caught Development Methodologies
-Run Until Caught Development is more likely to be found in large organizations where processes over time proliferate, increase in complexity, get modified in the direction of the worst case scenario, and expand scope in terms of what should go through them.
+Run Until Caught Development is more likely to be found in large organizations where processes proliferate over time, increase in complexity, get modified in the direction of the worst case scenario, and expand scope in terms of what should go through them.
 Why this occurs has been written about extensively elsewhere.
 No matter the forcing factors, the end result tends to be a high process burden on what can be developed and how it can be developed.

 Users of the <i>"Run Until Caught"</i> development methodologies described in this document are often those passionate and motivated to solve problems.
 They often want to get things done at a faster pace than would occur if <i>every process that might possibly apply</i> was followed <i>as fully as possible</i> and <i>as early as possible</i> in the software development process.